 The forests around Nethy are full of interesting wildlife from Red Squirrels, Crested Tits, Crossbills and Capercaillie, to the rarely spotted Pine Martens and even rarer Wild Cat.
 There are also rare flowers like the sweet scented Twinflower and a tiny orchid called Creeping Ladies Tresses.

 Built in 1810, the bridge over the River Nethy is a classic Telford design with three arches.
 It’s at the heart of the village spanning the lower reaches of the River Nethy a mile before it reaches the River Spey which is one of Scotland’s foremost salmon rivers.
 It’s the bridge that gave the village its name.
 It had to be repaired after the August 1829 great or Muckle Flood when part of it was washed away.
-In all, Nethy can boast 4 of Thomas Telford’s bridges – the main one over the River Nethy, one over the Duack Burn, another over the Aultmore Burn and the last at the golf course.
+In all, Nethy can boast 4 of Thomas Telford’s bridges – the main one over the River Nethy, one is over the Duack Burn, another over the Aultmore Burn and the forth is on the golf course.